Roses, water-lilies, and meadow flowers are among the many beautiful blooms to see during summer. Here are some of the highlights.

 Cranford Rose Garden

-The historic Cranford Rose Garden is in full glory in June and continues to bloom throughout the summer until its second flush in late August or early September.
+The historic Cranford Rose Garden is in full glory in June with a second flush in late August or early September.
 Some of the original specimens planted when the garden opened in 1927 still grow here, along with a vast collection of modern hybrids.

 - Lilies, clematis, wildflowers, herbs, and other perennials.
 The garden practices organic methods, one of which is including a variety of pollinator-friendly, pest-repelling plants among the roses to promote a more healthy collection.